leprechaun-dao/liquidation-bot/README.md

 - 🛡️ **Error Handling**: Robust error handling to ensure reliability
 - 🔄 **Batch Processing**: Process multiple liquidations in sequence
 - 📱 **Vercel Compatible**: Uses viem for simplicity and performance, compatible with Vercel functions
+- 🌐 **REST API**: Includes API endpoints for integration with other systems

 ## Prerequisites